MulleFoundation/mulle-bunchobjects/README.md

 memory for a bunch of objects.
 The memory can be released or reused, if all objects of the bunch have been released.

+* reduces time spent in malloc
+* may waste memory

 As an example lets create bunches of eight objects each.
 Each object in the bunch is either 'unused', 'allocated', or 'freed'.
 Freed objects and unused objects can be used for +alloc.
 Once each object is 'freed', the whole bunch